Controversial Grammy wins—and how they’ve aged

 You may also like: Best and worst Al Pacino movies

 Pearl Jam’s Eddie Vedder’s awkward speech

 Many artists are ecstatic to win their first Grammy Award, but that was not the case for Pearl Jam’s lead man, Eddie Vedder.
-When they won Best Rock Performance in 1996, Vedder took the stage to say, “I don’t know what this means.
+When the group won Best Hard Rock Performance in 1996, Vedder took the stage to say, “I don’t know what this means.
 I don’t think it means anything.
 That’s just how I feel.”

 Though his nonchalance confounded some, Pearl Jam went on to achieve great acclaim.
-In 2000, he dissed the Grammys once again at a 10-year anniversary performance for this band in Las Vegas, thanking his fans and adding, “I would never do this accepting a Grammy or something.”
+In 2000, Vedder dissed the Grammys once again at a 10-year anniversary performance for his band in Las Vegas, thanking his fans and adding, “I would never do this accepting a Grammy or something.”

 You may also like: 50 iconic onscreen female friendships

 The year is 2000.
 The question on everyone’s mind: Which pop princess will take Best New Artist, Christina Aguilera or Britney Spears?
 By night’s end, Aguilera would prevail, signaling a reign that would see the pop star dominating the Grammy Awards for years to come.

 David McNew/Newsmakers // Getty Images